 Adding pictures to your work makes it all the more exciting to read.
-WooCommerce allows you to upload the countless amount of pictures to your WordPress posts from your gallery.
+WooCommerce allows you to upload countless images to your WordPress posts from your gallery.

 So, if you are selling products on your WordPress posts, you can upload an unlimited number of pictures and videos to demonstrate a good selling point for them.

 - Advanced Filtering and sorting